-Moving into a new apartment or rental can be tough.
-You have so much furniture to move, so many clothes and knickknacks to move into your new place.
+Moving into a new apartment or rental can be a project.
+You have so much furniture, clothes and knickknacks to move into your new place.
 But once you’re settled, how do you know your belongings will stay safe?
-You might not think you have very expensive things, but could you afford to replace all of them at a moment’s notice?
+You might not think you have expensive things, but could you afford to replace all of them at a moment’s notice?
 That’s where renters insurance coverage comes in.

 To learn more about renters insurance coverage and AAA renters insurance, we spoke to Ray Eng, vice president of insurance sales for AAA Northeast.